Amex Hilton Credit Card review: A top no annual fee hotel credit card

 You could also consider The Hilton Honors American Express Aspire Card, which comes with complimentary Hilton Diamond status, higher bonus point earning rates, credits for airline incidental fees each calendar year, statement credits each year on eligible purchases at participating Hilton Resorts, airport lounge access with Priority Pass Select, a weekend night reward when you receive the card and more.

 The Hilton Diamond status will earn you 100% bonus points during hotel stays, complimentary breakfast for you and a guest, executive lounge access, a 48-hour room guarantee and space-available room upgrades.
 This card has a $450 annual fee (see rates and fees), but you can achieve many of the same benefits with the Amex Hilton Surpass if you’re a big spender.
 Team member Jasmin has already gotten over $750 in value from having the card in less than a year.
+Enrollment required for select benefits.

 The Amex Hilton Honors card will earn you complimentary Silver Hilton status and 7 Hilton points per dollar spent at Hilton hotels.
-You can also earn additional Hilton points from everyday purchases like 5 Hilton points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations, plus 3 Hilton points on all other eligible purchases.
+You can also earn additional Hilton points from everyday purchases like 5 Hilton points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations, plus 3 Hilton points on other eligible purchases.

 This is a terrific card to consider if you prefer no annual fee and don’t stay at Hilton hotels often.
 But if you frequently stay with Hilton, you might instead consider a card like the Hilton Honors American Express Surpass.
 It includes complimentary Gold Elite Status (which comes with perks like an 80% points bonus on Hilton stays, free breakfast, space-available room upgrades and more), a weekend night after spending $15,000 in a calendar year, and 10 complimentary Priority Pass airport lounge visits.
 These additional benefits make it worth the $95 annual fee for that card.